ibmresilient/resilient-community-apps/fn_teams/README.md

 * To install or uninstall an App on _IBM Cloud Pak for Security_, see the documentation at [ibm.biz/cp4s-docs](https://ibm.biz/cp4s-docs) and follow the instructions above to navigate to Orchestration and Automation.

 ## Endpoint Configuration
-This application needs an access token from the Microsoft identity platform since it uses the Microsoft Graph API to communicate with the endpoint.
+This application needs an access token from the Microsoft identity platform for use with Microsoft Graph APIs.
 The access token includes details about the application and the permission it has to use the Microsoft Graph resources and APIs.
 The app needs to be registered with the Microsoft identity platform and given permission to access the required Microsoft Graph resources by a user or an administrator in order to obtain an access token.

 ### Register a new application using the Azure portal
  The application must be registered with the identity provider for the identity provider to be aware that a specific app is attempting to access user information.
 The configuration necessary for the application to interface with the Microsoft identity platform is then made available when it registers with Azure Active Directory (Azure AD).
 You can learn more about this at [learn.microsoft.com/application-model](https://learn.microsoft.com/en-us/azure/active-directory/develop/application-model)

-* Sign in to the Azure portal using either a work or school account or a personal Microsoft account.
+* Sign in to the Azure portal using either an enterprise account.
 * If your account gives you access to more than one tenant, select your account in the top right corner, and set your portal session to the Azure AD tenant that you want.
 * In the left-hand navigation pane, select the `Azure Active Directory service`, and then select `App registrations` > `New registration`.
 * When the Register an application page appears, enter your application's registration information: